-For the last 5 years, Audubon has owned and been operating a mini-dredge on its sanctuary property to build marsh under Coastal Use Permit #P20090649 (CUP).
-Through a NFWF grant, we have recently been presented with a unique opportunity to demonstrate the use of another small dredge, the Amphibex 400 (Figure 1) owned by Crosby Dredging Co., to create marsh in the same permitted area.
+For 5 years, Audubon owned and operated a mini-dredge on its sanctuary property to build marsh under Coastal Use Permit #P20090649 (CUP).
+Through a NFWF grant in 2015, we were presented with a unique opportunity to demonstrate the use of another small dredge, the Amphibex 400 (Figure 1) owned by Bertucci Construction Co., to create marsh in the same permitted area.
 The Amphibex is only 13 feet longer than our mini-dredge but can move 10 times more material in the same amount of time as the Audubon mini-dredge.
-A new Audubon-owned, GPS-linked fathometer system will allow us to monitor and document the refill rate of the borrow area.
+A new Audubon-owned, GPS-linked fathometer system allows us to monitor and document the refill rate of the borrow area.

 In 2009, Audubon commissioned a dredge from a local construction company that could be used by landowners, putting cost-effective restoration capabilities into their hands.
 Unlike larger dredge designs, it was constructed as a simple tool and has limited utility in terms of creating substantial acreage.
 This was our mini-dredge, the “John James.”

 The project location is within the Audubon Paul J. Rainey Wildlife Sanctuary in Vermilion Parish, southwest Louisiana (Figure 2).
 A 16-acre pond that was created when Hurricane Ike removed marsh next to a dead-end oil & gas location canal was selected and permitted for dredge and fill with a small dredge.

 Between 2010 and 2013, the John James managed to fill one acre of open water.
 This left 15 acres of calculated fill in the existing CUP, and a permit extension to 2017 was obtained for further work in the same dredge-and-fill footprints.